 On Saturday (1:00 P.M.), the Iowa State Cyclones (3-2, 0-2) roll into Faurot Field to take on the Missouri Tigers (2-3, 0-2) in Big 12 action.
 Iowa State comes in off of a 26-49 loss at Baylor.
 Each team is looking for its first conference win, and a hard-fought battle is expected.
 Earlier this week, Missouri Head Coach Gary Pinkel talked about Iowa State.

 "Iowa State's a very good football team," said Coach Pinkel.
 "We know that.
 They have a lot of good players.
 They're competitive……………………………….
 They've got a QB who's athletic, and he can do a lot of different things.
 And, they've got good players at receiver and at running back.
 They're playing good defense, overall.
 Everybody in our league is really good this year."

-Earlier this week, Iowa State Head Coach Paul Rhoads talked about this week's game.
+On Monday, Iowa State Head Coach Paul Rhoads agreed.